Create a Solana Liquidity Pool on Raydium

 Does creating a pool guarantee token demand?

-No. Creating a pool makes a token tradable, but it does not create demand, trading volume, or price.
-Those depend on the market.
+No. Creating a pool can provide a venue for swaps through supported interfaces, but it does not guarantee demand, trading volume, price stability, liquidity depth, or project quality.

 Do I need to revoke mint or freeze authority before creating a pool?